mostafavilabuw/EnformerAssessment/enformer_analysis/README.md

 - this analysis used individual genomes found in ../extractSequence/results/sequence100K/'

-# The following scripts analyze the above attributions:
+# The following scripts were used to analyze Enformer's predictions across 839 individuals:

 ## attribution_plot.py
 - plot the attributions of all SNVs for a gene along the genomic location